Wednesday, February 25, 2009

 gold in all forms: physical gold, exchange-traded funds (ETFs),

-as investors seek 'a safe store of value'
+and futures contracts as investors seek 'a safe store of value'

 amid the financial distress and inflation risks," it said in a